tobyond/attribeauty/README.md

 - Conditional exclusion of nil/empty values
 - Nested data structures (hashes and arrays)
 - Default values
+- Plain ruby compatible

 ### Basic Usage

+***Note the following examples use rails, but also apply to your Roda/Sinatra/Hanami/Rack app***

 In a Rails controller: